Amoy dialect: Tone sandhi

 Amoy has extremely extensive tone sandhi (tone-changing) rules: in an utterance, only the last syllable pronounced is not affected by the rules.
 What an 'utterance' is, in the context of this language, is an ongoing topic for linguistic research.
 For the purpose of this article, an utterance may be considered a word, a phrase, or a short sentence.
 The diagram illustrates the rules that govern the pronunciation of a tone on each of the syllables affected (that is, all but the last in an utterance):

 Literary and colloquial readings

 Like other languages of Southern Min, Amoy has complex rules for literary and colloquial readings of Chinese characters.
 For example, the character for big/great, 大, has a vernacular reading of tōa ([tua˧]), but a literary reading of tāi ([tai˧]).
-Because of the loose nature of the rules governing when to use a given pronunciation, a learner of Amoy must often simply memorize the appropriate reading for a word on a case by case basis.
+Because of the loose nature of the rules governing when to use a given pronunciation, a learner of Amoy must often simply memorize the appropriate reading for a word on a case-by-case basis.
 For single-syllable words, it is more common to use the vernacular pronunciation.
-This situation is comparable to the on and kun readings of the Japanese language.

 The vernacular readings are generally thought to predate the literary readings, as is the case with the Min Chinese varieties; the literary readings appear to have evolved from Middle Chinese.
 The following chart illustrates some of the more commonly seen sound shifts: